-In 2011, the Company paid each of its non-employee directors an annual retainer of \$40,000 for services to the Company.
+In 2013, the Company paid each of its non-employee directors an annual retainer of \$40,000 for services to the Company.
 In addition, each non-employee director received \$1,500 per board meeting attended in person or by telephone.
 Non-employee directors on committees of the board each received an additional payment of \$1,500 for each committee meeting attended on a day other than the day of a board meeting for which that director has been compensated.
-The Audit Committee Chairman received an additional \$15,000 annual retainer, the Nominating and Corporate Governance Committee Chairman received an additional \$10,000 annual retainer and the Compensation Committee Chairman received an additional \$10,000 annual retainer.
+The Audit Committee Chairman received an additional \$15,000 annual retainer and the chairpersons of the Nominating and Corporate Governance Committee and the Compensation Committee each received an additional \$10,000 annual retainer.

-The Non-Executive Chairman received an additional annual retainer of \$80,000.
-Fifty percent of this retainer was paid in cash and the remaining 50% was paid in 2,396 shares restricted stock on April 29, 2011.
-The restricted stock vests in full on the first anniversary of the grant date.
+Alexis Michas, our Non-Executive Chairman received an additional annual retainer of \$80,000.
+Fifty percent of this retainer was paid in cash and the remaining 50% was paid in restricted stock.
+Mr. Michas received 7,181 shares restricted stock on April 30, 2013.
+The restricted stock vests in full on April 30, 2014, the first anniversary of the grant date.